-- Additional, specific and time-limited intervention that is provided to students who are falling behind age expected levels of performance. - It is expected that a minority of Students of Determination will require access to L2 (Level 2) support services. - Some students accessing L2 (Level 2) support service may require enhanced support through an IEP - Small group instruction within general education environment
+- Additional, specific and time-limited intervention that is provided to students who are falling behind age expected levels of performance. - It is expected that a minority of Students of Determination will require access to L2 (Level 2) support services. - May include support by a Learning Support Assistant (LSA) - Some students accessing L2 (Level 2) support service may require enhanced support through an IEP - Small group instruction within general education environment